momoso7/100-days-of-code/log.md

 **Today's Progress**: Foreign keys in SQL

 **Thoughts**: We are trying to link a table with another table using foreign keys.
 It is important to implement foreign keys correctly, and to decide what to do in the case of violations of referencial integrity.

+### Day 85: 11 February 2021
+**Today's Progress**: SQL refreshment and time series analysis

+**Thoughts**: Practice some SQL basic commands, and try to understand the time series analysis given by Algoritma (on January)
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)